 Camping and Lodge Facilities

-Back country camping is allowed, but you must pick up a permit in person no more than 48 hours prior to your visit.
+Backcountry camping is allowed, but you must pick up a permit in person no more than 48 hours before your visit.
 Limits are imposed on the number of permits issued each day.

-Camping in Yellowstone is possible in 12 areas, where you can make reservations in the morning for your stay.
-But in peak season, these spaces often fill up early in the day -- start early.
-Fees range from $15-$27/day.
-An RV park site will cost close to $50/night.
+Camping in Yellowstone is possible at 12 campgrounds, where you can make reservations in the morning for your stay.
+But in peak season, these spaces often fill up early in the day, so start early.
+Fees range from $15 to $30 a day, as of May 2018.
+An RV park site costs close to $50 a night.
 Note that each campground has its own annual schedule, with only Mammoth open all year.

 Top Free Attractions in the Park

-Old Faithful is probably the world's most famous geyser, and it attracts constant attention, with eruptions every 60-90 minutes.
+Old Faithful is probably the world's most famous geyser, and it attracts constant attention, with eruptions every 60 to 90 minutes.
 However, the world's largest concentration of geysers is found in this area, and you can explore many others.

 Parking and Ground Transportation

 Yellowstone is a large park, and distances between points of interest can be great.
 There are bus tours you can take within the park.
 Note that many roads here are closed during the winter months.
-Make note of road schedules and construction areas.
+Make note of road schedules and construction areas when you plan your trip so you won't be caught in the wrong place at the wrong time.

 Many people combine a visit to Yellowstone with Grand Teton National Park, about 100 miles to the south in western Wyoming.